Argentina

 The National Autonomist Party dominated national politics in the period called the Conservative Republic, from 1880 until the 1916 elections.
 The Great Depression led to the first coup d'état in 1930 led by José Félix Uriburu, beginning the so-called "Infamous Decade" (1930–1943).
 After that coup, four more followed in 1943, 1955, 1962, and 1966.
 Following the death of President Juan Perón in 1974, his widow and vice president, Isabel Perón, ascended to the presidency, before being overthrown in the final coup in 1976.
 The following military junta persecuted and murdered thousands of political critics, activists, and leftists in the Dirty War, a period of state terrorism and civil unrest that lasted until the election of Raúl Alfonsín as president in 1983.

 Argentina is a regional power, and retains its historic status as a middle power in international affairs.
 A major non-NATO ally of the United States, Argentina is a developing country with the second-highest HDI (human development index) in Latin America after Chile.
-It maintains the second-largest economy in South America, and is a member of G-15 and G20.
+Its economy is the second-largest in South America, and it is a member of G-15 and G20.
 Argentina is also a founding member of the United Nations, World Bank, World Trade Organization, Mercosur, Community of Latin American and Caribbean States and the Organization of Ibero-American States.

 Etymology

 The description of the region by the word Argentina has been found on a Venetian map in 1536.

-In English, the name Argentina comes from the Spanish language; however, the naming itself is not Spanish, but Italian.
-Argentina (masculine argentino) means in Italian '(made) of silver, silver coloured', derived from the Latin argentum for silver.
-In Italian, the adjective or the proper noun is often used in an autonomous way as a substantive and replaces it and it is said l'Argentina.
+The name Argentina derives from the Latin word argentum, meaning "silver".
+Early 16th century explorers around the Río de la Plata became aware of the abundance of silver in the region.

 The name Argentina was probably first given by the Venetian and Genoese navigators, such as Giovanni Caboto.
 In Spanish and Portuguese, the words for 'silver' are respectively plata and prata and '(made) of silver' is plateado and prateado, although argento for 'silver' and argentado for 'covered in silver' exist in Spanish.
 Argentina was first associated with the silver mountains legend, widespread among the first European explorers of the La Plata Basin.

 The first written use of the name in Spanish can be traced to La Argentina, (Note: The poem's full name is La Argentina y conquista del Río de la Plata, con otros acaecimientos de los reinos del Perú, Tucumán y estado del Brasil.) a 1602 poem by Martín del Barco Centenera describing the region.
 Although "Argentina" was already in common usage by the 18th century, the country was formally named "Viceroyalty of the Río de la Plata" by the Spanish Empire, and "United Provinces of the Río de la Plata" after independence.